costinchelu/DOCS/Java Elements/Java Basics.md

     - It is platform dependent
     - Includes JIT (just in time compiler) - used for performance improvement by compiling at execution time rather earlier

+## Garbage collection

+Java has an internal mechanism called Garbage collection to reclaim the memory of unused projects at run time.
+In Java, there are no pointers.
+Memory management and allocation is done by JVM.
+Since memory allocation is automated, after some time JVM may go low on memory.
+At that time, JVM has to free memory from unused objects.

+It is a daemon in JVM that monitors the memory usage and performs memory cleanup.
+Once JVM is low on memory, GC process finds the <u>unused objects that are not referenced by other objects</u>.
+These unused objects are cleaned up by Garbage Collector daemon in JVM.

+An object can be Garbage Collected by JVM, if it is not reachable.
+There are two cases for deciding eligibility of objects for Garbage
+Collection:
+1. An Object/instance that cannot be reached by a live thread.
+2. A set of circularly referenced instances that cannot be reached by any other instance outside that set.